 Earth Day is a wonderful day of education and awareness of environmental protection and sustainability.
 Introduced in 1970 by Senator Nelson of Wisconsin, the first Earth Day was a huge success attended by approximately 20 million people at different sites across the United States.
 Earth Day is now recognized globally on April 22 by 193 countries and events are coordinated worldwide by the Earth Day Network.
 While one day a year is not enough to save the planet, it is a good reminder why we need to reduce, reuse, and recycle.

-I have created 3 super fun Earth Day STEM challenges to help you inspire your students to take action, not just on April 22, but every day!
+I have created three super fun Earth Day STEM challenges to help you inspire your students to take action, not just on April 22, but every day!
+This year also marks 50 years of Earth Day, so make sure your kiddos don’t miss out even if they’re at home this year.

 The first is a Waterwheel Challenge.
 Students are challenged to design and build a water wheel that can lift a cup out of a bucket, using plastic plates, cups, wooden skewers, jumbo craft sticks, bottle caps string, tape, a glue gun and glue sticks.
 The water wheel is a great small-scale example of how hydropower (or hydro energy) can be used as a form of renewable energy.